hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step6-create-resource.md

 ## Advanced: Printer Columns

 How about adding a printer column?
-The following build tags can be placed before type At struct.
+The following build tags can be placed before type `At struct`.

 ```yaml
 // +kubebuilder:object:root=true